Seal of Colorado: Motto

 The motto appeared when Colorado's first territorial governor, Gilpin, asked Secretary of the Territory L. L. Weld for a suitable motto for the state seal.
 According to the story, Weld said: "Well, Governor, what would you suggest?"
 Gilpin is said to have paused in thought for a moment and then responded "Nil Sine Numine".
 On November 6, 1861 by joint resolution the First Territorial Assembly adopted the motto with the territorial seal.

 Nil sine numine is the motto of the Weld family of Lulworth Castle in Dorset, England.
 The family are descended from Sir Humphrey Weld, Lord Mayor of London in 1601 and were notable as a recusant family prior to Catholic Emancipation in the 19th century.
 The Luttrell Psalter, a famous medieval manuscript dated to the 14th century, contains inside its binding an armorial bookplate of Thomas Weld (1750–1810), one of the book's owners, and the motto on the plate's ribbon reads "nil sine numine".

-The motto is also used by Colorado School of Mines and High Point University, a small liberal arts university in High Point, North Carolina, and by Virginia Intermont College, a liberal arts college in Bristol, VA.
+The motto is also used by the Colorado School of Mines, an engineering university in Golden, Colorado, High Point University, a small liberal arts university in High Point, North Carolina, and by Virginia Intermont College, a liberal arts college in Bristol, Virginia.

+Coat of arms

+The Coat of Arms of the State of Colorado was implicitly defined by the legislation creating the Seal of the Territory of Colorado on November 11, 1861, and the Great Seal of the State of Colorado on March 15, 1877.
+It is seldom used, but maintained for historical interest.